William Graham Sumner

-William Graham Sumner (October 30, 1840 – April 12, 1910) was an American clergyman, social scientist, and classical liberal.
-He taught social sciences at Yale University—where he held the nation's first professorship in sociology—and became one of the most influential teachers at any other major school.
+William Graham Sumner (October 30, 1840 – April 12, 1910) was an American clergyman, social scientist, and neoclassical liberal.
+He taught social sciences at Yale University, where he held the nation's first professorship in sociology and became one of the most influential teachers at any major school.

 Sumner wrote extensively on the social sciences, penning numerous books and essays on ethics, American history, economic history, political theory, sociology, and anthropology.
 He supported laissez-faire economics, free markets, and the gold standard, in addition to coining the term "ethnocentrism" to identify the roots of imperialism, which he strongly opposed.
 As a spokesman against elitism, he was in favor of the "forgotten man" of the middle class—a term he coined.
 He had a prolonged influence on American conservatism.

 Biography

 Sumner wrote an autobiographical sketch for the fourth of the histories of the Class of 1863 Yale College.
 In 1925, the Rev. Harris E. Starr, class of 1910 Yale Department of Theology, published the first full-length biography of Sumner.
 A second full-length biography by Bruce Curtis was published in 1981.